deriksson/Conspectus/README.markdown

-# Conspectus: A simple UDP server for querying a definitions database
+# Conspectus: A Simple UDP Server for Querying a Definitions Database

-This project creates a simple UDP server.
+This project creates a simple Java UDP server, used to query a database of definitions.
+Each key (definiendum) in the database may correspond to one or several explanations (definientia), and each response from the server contains a lists of all definientia for the definiendum submitted in the query.
+This structure is typical of a thesaurus, and the server may for instance be used to look up synonyms.
+The database may also contain just one definiens per definiendum, in which case the functionality is more similar to that of a dictionary.

 ## Installation

-  ant
+1. Compile the source code and create a distribution archive:
+  `ant archive`
-  update-rc.d myserver defaults
+2.  update-rc.d myserver defaults

-## Running the server
+## Usage

 Usage: